KenoKoch/Planty/README.md

 #### Description:

 Plant Moisture Monitor with ChatGPT Integration
-This program runs on a Raspberry Pi with a connected display, continuously measures the moisture level of a plant, and visualizes the plant's status through various animations.
+This program runs on a Raspberry Pi with a connected display, continuously measures the moisture level of a plant and visualizes the plant's status through various animations.
 It also integrates ChatGPT allowing interactive conversations with your plant.

 Features
 - Continuously reads the plant's moisture level using a sensor.